MarcosDuqueCesar/linuxcnc-cia402-layer/README.md

 Important note:

-This project does not replace or modify the LinuxCNC motion controller.
+This project does **not replace or modify the LinuxCNC motion controller**.

 LinuxCNC motion remains responsible for trajectory generation, coordination, and global motion logic.